aa18514/pixelspace/readme.md

 ## Description

 The following repository is an offline (local) version for the [pixelspace](https://joshworth.com/dev/pixelspace/pixelspace_solarsystem.html) activity.
+Simply click on the file pixelspace_solarsystem.html to view this activity.